apecloud/kubeblocks/docs/api_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 ### Scale horizontally

 Horizontal scaling changes the amount of pods.
-For example, you can apply horizontal scaling to scale pods up from three to five.
-The scaling process includes the backup and restore of data.
+For example, you can scale out replicas from three to five.

+From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../maintenance/scale/horizontal-scale.md) for more details and examples.

 #### Before you start